-Т

-(tumour)

-1-4

-Describes if the pleural mesothelioma has grown in and beyond the pleural cavity.
+T (tumour) 1-4 Describes if the pleural mesothelioma has grown into the chest wall, diaphragm, lung or beyond.
 The higher the number, the further it has grown.
 If limited to the pleura on one side of the chest, it is T1.
-If it has grown into the lung, nearby ribs, lining of the heart or beyond, it is T2, T3 or T4.

-N (node) 0-2

-Shows if pleural mesothelioma has spread to lymph nodes.
-No lymph nodes affected is NO; spread only to lymph nodes in the chest is N1; spread to lymph nodes in the neck is N2.

-M (metastasis) 0-1

-Shows if pleural mesothelioma has spread to other parts of the body.
+If it has grown into the lung, chest wall, ribs or diaphragm, lining of the heart or beyond, it is T2, T3 or T4.
+N (node) 0-2 Shows if pleural mesothelioma has spread to lymph nodes.
+No lymph nodes affected is N0; spread only to lymph nodes in same side of chest is N1; spread to lymph nodes in the other side or centre of chest, or in the neck, is N2.
+M (metastasis) 0-1 Shows if pleural mesothelioma has spread to other parts of the body.
 MO means no spread to distant organs; M1 means it has spread to the bones, liver or other distant organs.